kent-map/kent/19c/19c-folkestone-free-library.md

 ### Bibliography

 ![Image: Kipps in Folkestone Library ‘Kent Archive and Local History Service’ https://www.kentarchives.org.uk/](images/kippsinfolkestonelibrary.jpg){: .right .dropshadow}
 Catalogues of the Folkestone Free Library, 1881, 1896.
 Held in Folkestone Library.
 Cutting from Folkestone Herald 13 November 1926.
 Page unknown.
 Held in Folkestone Library.
 Hannavy, J. L. _The Libraries of Dover and Folkestone_.
 Thesis approved for Fellowship of the Libraries Association.
 1968.

-_Folkestone Visitors’ List and Society Journal_ [Holbein Visitors’ List and Court Directory 1887; Holbein Visitors’ List and Folkestone Journal 1887-91].
+_Folkestone Visitors’ List and Society Journal_ Holbein Visitors’ List and Court Directory 1887; Holbein Visitors’ List and Folkestone Journal 1887-91.
 Index to the Folkestone Chronicle 1855-1886.
 Held in Folkestone Library.
 Wells, H. G. _Kipps_.
 London: Weidenfeld and Nicolson, 2010.